Presentation College, Bray

 Presentation College (Coláiste na Toirbhirte; colloquially known as Pres Bray) is a Catholic boys' secondary school established in 1921 by the Presentation Brothers in Bray, County Wicklow, Ireland.

 There are currently about 970 students in Presentation College.
 The school is housed in a modern building opened in late 2012, which replaced an older building constructed in the 1960s.
 Outdoor facilities include a floodlit grass rugby field, astro turf soccer pitch, a basketball court, and several other playing fields.
 The school is located on Putland Road just off the main Vevay Road, next to the Queen of Peace church.
-It is accessible via Bus routes 45a, 84 and 184.
+It is accessible via Bus routes 45a, L1, L2 and L14.

-The main building cost €58.7 million to build and was funded by the Department of Education.
+Construction of the new school facilities ran to an estimated €131 million, and was funded by both the Department of Education and Local Philanthropist Dr Michael Berigan.